collab-uniba/tosem2021-personality-rep-package/README.md

 2. The script `ph1_0-goldstandard_creation.sh` is intentionally not part of the reproducible pipeline.
 It is meant to be executed only once, to create the anonymized gold standard in which email addresses have been replaced with hashed ids and all the sensitive content from emails (e.g., names, urls) have been scrubbed.
-This makes impossible to track down the participants from the public email archives of the Apache Software Foundation.
+This makes prevents from tracking down the participants by searching for matches into the public email archives of the Apache Software Foundation.